maikelpenz/dataflow-automation-infra/README.md

 &nbsp;<a name="registeringworkflows"/>
 ## Registering Workflows
-To register workflows using the *Workflow Register Github Action* we need use a Github action pipeline. <br>
+Registering workflows using the *Workflow Register Github Action* requires a Github action pipeline. <br>
-This repository already references the *action* when running the functional tests (see .github/workflows/integration.yaml, step *functional-test-workflow-register*) for reference.
+This repository already references the *action* as part of the functional tests <br>
+(see .github/workflows/integration.yaml, step *functional-test-workflow-register*) for reference. <br>
 However, I suggest using a separate repository (or repositories) to deploy them.

 [This repository](https://github.com/maikelpenz/dataflow-sample-workflow) is an example of how to do it.
 Please go through its README file to fully understand the configuration.